Terry Karl

-Terry Lynn Karl (born November 21, 1947) is the Gildred Professor of Latin American Studies and Professor of Political Science specializing in comparative politics in the Political Science Department at Stanford University.
+Terry Lynn Karl (born November 21, 1947) is the Gildred Professor of Latin American Studies and Professor of Political Science at Stanford University.
+She specializes in comparative politics.

 Early life and academics

 Karl was born in St. Louis, Missouri.
 Karl's parents, Irene E. Karl (1915-2006; the first woman to earn a doctorate in biochemistry from the University of Wisconsin and the first female scientist to receive the Jewish Federation of St. Louis Woman of Valor Award) and Michael M. Karl (1915-2006), married in 1940 and were both professors of medicine at Washington University School of Medicine in St. Louis.
 She has a sister, Bonnie Karl Staffier.
 She has lived in Noe Valley, San Francisco, California, since 1986.

-Karl attended the John Burroughs School in Ladue, Missouri, graduating in 1966.
+Karl attended John Burroughs School in Ladue, Missouri, graduating in 1966.
 She received a B.A. from Stanford University (1970), an M.A. from Stanford University in political science (1976), and a Ph.D. with Special Distinction from Stanford University in political science (1982).
 Karl was granted a Doctor of Humane Letters, honoris causa, from the University of San Francisco in 2005.